 - Promote canoe traditions to affirm cultural identity, community connection and our relationship with, and responsibility for, the natural environment.

 - Create practical resources that are culturally grounded, contextually relevant, and advance self-determination.

 For over a decade, Red Star has worked with Tribes and Pacific Islands to strengthen their health systems – relationships, interactions, and values that work together as part of an interconnected whole – to improve health.
 We work with communities to take a high-level, holistic view of how various partners work together to evolve the current systems.

 Join Our Journey of Reclamation.

 Red Star is on a journey of healing and transformation of our Indigenous health systems, which includes our relationship with the natural environment.
 We look to our customary ways as inherited from our ancestors – the values and principles that govern our personal and collective relationships – to solve contemporary challenges.
 Indigenous communities are among those most adversely affected by climate change, despite contributing very little to its causes.
 It is well documented that Indigenous stewardship of natural resource can have a positive, measurable impact on the environment.

 A gathering of canoes, a gathering of conversations.

-Current efforts focus on traditional voyaging and the revitalisation of mātangirua – sailing outrigger canoes.
+Red Star supports the revitalisation and preservation of traditional canoe practices focusing on traditional voyaging and mātangirua – sailing outrigger canoes.